“Calculated misery”: how airlines profit from your miserable flying experience

 Two toddlers have just chased each other to the top of a jungle gym while their mothers are lost in conversation on a nearby park bench.
 A gang of older children in tracksuits comes racing along the bike path, laughing.
 They overtake a young mom, who is cycling slowly, balancing a baby in a seat on the front of her bike and a toddler on the back.
 A group of girls is playing monkey-in-the-middle on the grass.
 Not far away, some boys are perfecting their skateboarding moves.
 None of the school-age children are accompanied by adults.
 This is no movie, just a happy scene on a Wednesday afternoon in Amsterdam’s Vondelpark.

 In 2013, UNICEF rated Dutch children the happiest in the world.
-According to researchers, Dutch kids are ahead of their peers in well-being when compared with 29 […]
+According to researchers, Dutch kids are ahead of their peers in well-being when compared with 29 of […]

 Read the Full Article